GerbenRienk/odk_oc4/odkoc4/preparations.md

   WITH OWNER = odk_admin
        ENCODING = 'UTF8';

-in this database run the scripts to create the tables:
+in this database run the scripts to create two tables:
 CREATE TABLE study_subject_oc
 (
   study_subject_id character varying(32) NOT NULL,